Marcello Abbondanza

-Marcello Abbondanza (born August 24, 1970, in Cesena, Italy) is an Italian volleyball coach.
-He's currently coaching the Chemik Police, a polish team based in Police and plays in Orlen Liga.
+Marcello Abbondanza (born August 24, 1970) is an Italian volleyball coach.
+He's currently coaching the Fenerbahçe, a Turkish team based in Istanbul and plays in Sultanlar Ligi.

 Career

 He started as an assistant coach on the bench of Big Power Ravenna Team between 1996 and 1997.
 He was again an assistant coach between 1998 and 2000 in Foppapedretti Bergamo Team and then in 2002–2003 season he started as a head coach with the Meccanica Pierre OML Mazzano, in Serie A2 (Italian second league) and was very close to winning the league.

 Afterwards he transferred Robursport Scavolini Pesaro Team in first league, for 3 seasons which won the 2005-06 CEV Cup, and for 2 seasons in Monte Schiavo Banca Marche Jesi where he led the team to a playoffs in 2006–2007 league.

 After he started coaching in Infidel Forlì Team in the 2008–09 season in Serie A2.
 He was subsequently hired by MC PietroCarnaghi Villa Cortese, a rookie in A1 in the 2009–10 season.
 He won the Italian Cup for two years consecutively and led the team to the playoffs finals in 2009–10, 2010–11 and 2011–12.

 He was also a coach of the Italian national team at the World University Games.

 He also coached the Bulgaria Women's National Team between 2011 and 2014, and won the silver medal in European League in 2012 in Czech Republic and a bronze medal in European League in 2013 in Bulgaria.

 In the 2012–13 season he moved to Azerbaijan hired by Rabita Baku, which immediately won one silver medal in the World Cup for Clubs in Doha.
 During this season he qualified for the Final Four of the Champions League finishing the competition at second place and also he won the Azerbaijan's championship in the same season.

 After signing Fenerbahçe Spor Kulübü, Abbondanza started to improve their volleyball day by day, and he won the CEV Cup in 2013–14 season.
 Fenerbahçe won historic double the following season, by winning the 2014–15 Turkish Cup first, and the 2014–15 Turkish Championship after.